rossmerr/jsonschema/README.md

 # jsonschema

-Code generation from json schemas.
+Code generation from json schemas with basic support for 2019-09:

 ## Installation